-With a regional population approaching 18 million and growing and with tens of thousands of acres of open space vanishing each year, the Conservancy strives to restore the health of the Bay and its rivers by preserving working farms and forests and protecting the region’s rich history and character, ensuring a brighter future for the Bay for generations to come.
+With a regional population approaching 18 million and growing and with tens of thousands of acres of open space vanishing each year, Chesapeake Conservancy strives to restore the health of the Bay and its rivers by preserving working farms and forests and protecting the region’s rich history and character, ensuring a brighter future for the Bay for generations to come.

 Dunn earned a Master of Public Policy from the Terry Sanford School of Public Policy at Duke University and a Master of Environmental Management from the Nicholas School of the Environment and Earth Sciences from Duke University, where he was a Doris Duke Conservation Fellow.
 He holds a Bachelor of Science from The Evergreen State College.
 In 2019, Dunn completed Harvard Business School’s Executive Education Course, “Strategic Perspectives in Nonprofit Management.”

 Dunn served on the Severn River Commission and as a member of the Annapolis Conservancy Board (2008-2011).
 Additionally, Dunn was a member of the Greenhouse Gas and Carbon Mitigation Working Group for Maryland’s Commission on Climate Change (2007) and served on the Technical Advisory Committee for the Virginia Outdoors Plan (2006).

-In 2009, Dunn received proclamations from the State of Maryland for his work as a member of the Maryland Climate Commission, and the City of Annapolis for his work as a member of the IDEA Team to establish more effective, efficient and transparent city government.
+In 2009, Dunn received proclamations from the State of Maryland for his work as a member of the Maryland Climate Commission and the City of Annapolis for his work as a member of the IDEA Team to establish a more effective, efficient and transparent city government.
 Dunn has served as an election judge in Anne Arundel County.